 For PDR-LSRs, 1) the bid dispatchable option must either be 15-minute or 5-minute.
 Since this is a single product under two resource IDs in the Master File, the bid dispatchable option must be the same for both PDR-LSR Curtailment Resource ID and PDR-LSR Consumption Resource ID.
 2) bids submitted in the Real-Time Market will be overwritten, and instead consider a 22.5 minute startup time for 15-minute bid dispatchable option or 2.5 minute notification time for 5 minute bid dispatchable option.

+In RTM, for purposes of the maximum daily run time constraint, any commitments in IFM are considered binding regardless of whether the resource received a binding day-ahead commitment.
+RTM may commit resources for additional time periods, but the sum of any IFM commitments and RTM commitments shall not exceed the maximum daily run time constraint.

 MPM for Real-Time